 Effective with version 8, the Penn World Table (PWT) will be taken over by the University of California, Davis and the University of Groningen, with continued input from Alan Heston at the University of Pennsylvania.
 Version 8 will expand on previous versions of PWT in three respects.
 First, it will distinguish real GDP on the expenditure side from GDP on the output side, which differ by the terms of trade faced by countries.
 Second, it will distinguish growth rates of GDP based on national accounts data from growth rates that are benchmarked in multiple years to cross-country price data.
 Third, data on capital stocks will be reintroduced. ("The Next Generation of the Penn World Table", April 2013, http://www.rug.nl/research/ggdc/data/pwt/v80/the_next_generation_of_the_penn_world_table.pdf)

-The latest version 8.0 of the Penn World Table contains 29 variables for 167 countries (with two versions for China).
-The approximately 6,000 annual time series begin as early as 1950 and end generally in 2011.
+The latest version 10.0 of the Penn World Table contains 48 variables for 183 countries.
+The approximately 8,000 annual time series begin as early as 1950 and end generally in 2019.

-In dX format the Penn World Table is organized "By Variable" where each table contains a single series for all countries and "By Country" where tables show all series for a single country.
-Also for reference purposes in the dX format Penn World Table database, previous versions of the PWT beginning with 5.5 are included "By Variable".
+In dX format the Penn World Table is organized by variable where each table contains a single series for all countries.
+Previous versions of the PWT beginning with 5.5 are also included by variable.